-Becoming a lawyer takes more than attending a law program and graduating from law school.
+Becoming a lawyer in California takes more than attending a law program and graduating from law school.
 Though a key component of the process, law school really is the preparatory stop on the way to several different exams and real-world experiences that will determine whether or not you will become a lawyer—regardless of your grades and performance in law school.

 The biggest and most obvious thing standing between you and the legal profession is the California Bar exam.
 After completion of law school, you must take and pass the Cal Bar exam.
 It has become more imperative than ever for prospective lawyers in California to enter a law degree program that tirelessly prepares them to pass this test.
 The San Francisco Law School (SFLS) has worked to focus its curriculum on training each of its students to be more than prepared for the exam, and give them the best chance they have of passing it when the time comes.

 How Long Does It Take To Become A Lawyer?

 Before you can take the California Bar exam, you first must get into and graduate from law school with a Juris Doctorate (JD) degree.
 Law schools are typically 3-4-year programs that will instill in its students the foundational aspects of the American legal system and the routine work behaviors a lawyer could expect to do every day.
 Accredited law school programs also delve into more esoteric, but necessary, topics such as how to write legal briefs, how to argue cases, and how to interpret laws that are already on the books.
 This is a rigorously intense period, as most post-graduate degree programs are, but one that comes with a nearly unpresented 20-40% drop out rate for first year students, with another similarly sized chunk taking out second-year students as well—leaving the law school graduation rate at 33.4% in 2016, the most recent year such is data is available (based on reports from the ABA 11, 22).